 Learn more about our mission and how we plan to build a culture that more deeply values children by checking out our Strategic Plan.

-Our team is made up of Doctors, Hospital Presidents, and Non-Profit and Philanthropic Leaders.
+Leading for Kids is made up of doctors, hospital presidents, and leaders from the non-profit and philanthropic sectors.
 Read more about our expertise below.

 David’s career as a pediatrician and advocate for children spans more than three decades.
 He is currently President of Leading for Kids, which was established in 2018 with initial funding from the Lucile Packard Foundation for Children’s Health, with the mission to create a society that puts children first.